 Foreign Language Requirement (0-8 credit hours)

-Students in this major are required to demonstrate proficiency in the language of their choice through the 1202 level.
+All students who earn a degree within the College of Arts + Architecture are required to demonstrate proficiency in the language of their choice through the 1202 level.
 Proficiency can be demonstrated in one of the following ways:

 - Completing the required coursework at UNC Charlotte

 - Completing three years of the same foreign language in high school through level three

 - Achieving a satisfactory score on the foreign languages placement test (in Spanish, French, or German)